junxit/us-congress-bills-111/bill.md

 legis-num: H. RES.
 804
 congress: 111th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # H. RES.
 804

 > Providing for the concurrence by the House in the Senate amendment to H.R.
-1016, with amendment.
+1016, with amendments.

 That upon the adoption of this resolution the bill (H.R.
 1016) entitled “An Act to amend title 38, United States Code, to provide advance appropriations authority for certain medical care accounts of the Department of Veterans Affairs, and for other purposes”, with the Senate amendment thereto, shall be considered to have been taken from the Speaker’s table to the end that the Senate amendment thereto be, and the same is hereby, agreed to with the following amendment: